 In September 2020, Rolex discontinued all existing Submariner models and released an entirely new generation of its iconic dive watch.
 At a glance, the new Submariner models appear very similar to the previous generation; however, in addition to being powered by the all-new Caliber 32xx series of movements, the new series of Submariner models also feature slightly larger 41mm cases.

 While the first white gold Submariner, the ref.
 116619LB “Smurf” was fitted with a glossy blue dial to match its bright blue Cerachrom bezel insert, the updated 41mm white gold ref.
 126619LB is fitted with a standard black dial despite still having a blue ceramic bezel.
-Due to the fact that it does not have a blue dial like its white gold predecessor, the new white gold blue Submariner is likely to pick up a different nickname than the “Smurf” and options such as “BMW” and “Cookie Monster” are just a few of the potential monikers that have been circulating collecting circles.
+Due to the fact that it does not have a blue dial like its white gold predecessor, the newer white gold blue Submariner is not known as the “Smurf.”
+It seems that the nickname “Cookie Monster” is the most prevalent these days when talking about the Submariner 126619LB.

 The Blue Submariner: A Premium Option